 8. Safflower Oil

-Safflower is also a good recommendation for the healthiest shortening substitutes.
+Safflower is one of the healthiest shortening substitutes and is a good recommendation if you want to reuse oil after frying chicken.
 This excellent oil has a neutral flavor and is high in smoke point, so it is ideal for adding to your baked recipes, fried dishes, and cooking on high heat.

 Safflower oil also brings health benefits to your body, such as improving heart health because safflower seeds produce unsaturated fat.
 You can substitute shortening with safflower oil as a 1:1 ratio.